Click logo to link to sponsor website

 - Club technical leadership: a National-level Technical Director

 - A comprehensive ongoing program of coach training and development

 - First-quality year-round indoor and outdoor training facilities

 - Annual audited financial statements and other standards of governance and organization

-- Depending on the league schedule and travel costs, the estimated annual cost per NTSC player is $4,200 for 10 1/2 months of activities; indoor training and the outdoor season.
+- For 2015, the League Fee has not yet been published.
+Depending on the league schedule and travel costs, the estimated annual cost per NTSC player is expected to be over $4,000 for 10 1/2 months of activities; indoor training and the outdoor season.